lammps/lammps/doc/src/fix_electrode_conp.rst

 For all versions of the fix, the keyword-value *etypes on* enables type-based optimized neighbor lists.
-With this feature enabled, LAMMPS provides the fix with an occasional neighborlist restricted to electrode-electrode interactions for calculating the electrode matrix, and a perpetual neighborlist restricted to electrode-electrolyte interactions for calculating the electrode potentials, using particle types to list only desired interactions, and typically resulting in 5--10\% less computational time.
-Without this feature the fix will simply use the active pair style's neighborlist.
+With this feature enabled, LAMMPS provides the fix with an occasional neighbor list restricted to electrode-electrode interactions for calculating the electrode matrix, and a perpetual neighbor list restricted to electrode-electrolyte interactions for calculating the electrode potentials, using particle types to list only desired interactions, and typically resulting in 5--10\% less computational time.
+Without this feature the fix will simply use the active pair style's neighbor list.
 This feature cannot be enabled if any electrode particle has the same type as any electrolyte particle (which would be unusual in a typical simulation) and the fix will issue an error in that case.

-..
-  (if we merge the overlap_etypes branch)
-  This feature will provide minimal benefit if any electrode particle has the same type as any electrolyte particle, since it will be impossible for LAMMPS to list only electrode-electrolyte neighbor pairs and discard other neighbor pairs from the provided perpetual neighborlist.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""